apache/spark/docs/howto/operator/google/cloud/bigquery_dts.rst

     :end-before: [END howto_bigquery_dts_create_args]

 You can create the operator with or without project id.
-If project id is missing it will be retrieved from the GCP connection used.
+If project id is missing it will be retrieved from the Google Cloud connection used.
 Basic usage of the operator:

 .. exampleinclude:: /../airflow/providers/google/cloud/example_dags/example_bigquery_dts.py
     :language: python